chandrasekhar7/LINUX_RH342-study/README.md

 Discovery is the process of going to the server to find what the targets are configured.
 Restrictions can be in place to show only targets for a particular host (by IP address in an ACL)

-Ensure the IQN i n/etc/iscsi/initiaatorname.isci is setup up properly and that same IQN needs to be used when setting up ACLs on the target.
+Ensure the IQN in /etc/iscsi/initiaatorname.isci is setup up properly and that same IQN needs to be used when setting up ACLs on the target.

 Any change to iscsid.conf:  restart iscsi service.